-Ok, this is not low in calories, however, it's sooooo delicious and creamy--who cares!
+Ok, this is not low in calories.
+However, it's sooooo delicious and creamy--who cares!
 Baked with pieces of cured ham and melted mozzarella mixed with mashed potatoes in a pie form or as a casserole, your family and friends will be eating and going back for more!

 The taste and texture of this baked potato pie is so light and creamy with a crispy crust on top!
 Mmmm!
 It is very similar to a potato croquette, but without the frying!
 Omit the ham inside and it becomes a vegetarian version.

 Mom's Best Mashed Potato Pie